-Working with a Divorce Lawyer in Fairfax, Virginia
+Working with a Divorce Lawyer in Stafford, Virginia

 The most common ground for divorce in Virginia is divorce based on a one year separation.
 Virginia Code 20-91(9)(a) provides that if spouses separate and live apart for one year with one of them intending the separation to be permanent, this constitutes a ground for divorce.
 It’s simple and straightforward.
 Neither party is held to blame.
 Judges routinely grant this ground for divorce.

 On the other hand, a party may seek a divorce based on the fault of the other party, such as adultery or desertion.
 These grounds are also covered in Virginia Code 20-91.
 Where a spouse seeks a divorce as the victim of adultery, the victim spouse may file for divorce immediately, with no waiting period.
 Adultery is defined as sexual intercourse outside of marriage.
 In the case of desertion, a spouse may file for divorce from bed and board—legal separation—immediately, and then seek a permanent divorce after a one year separation.
 Constructive desertion occurs where one spouse leaves, but claims the bad conduct of the other spouse forced the departing spouse to leave.

 In the divorce process, the court will make an equitable distribution of assets, as permitted by Virginia Code 20-107.3.
 This means that the court will divide the assets the parties have acquired during the marriage.
 It’s important that your attorney gather all the information available about your assets so you can receive as much money as possible.
 In a no fault divorce, the court will often equally divide the assets.
 The presence of fault grounds may cause a court to grant one side more property than the other spouse.
 Your attorney will need to know how to push for you to receive more.